grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "OK, we're sticking with the current fucking plan then."

 Every few minutes another ping rang out.
 Hemi reported that the pursuing sub was rapidly gaining on them with each ping.
-But the _Prospect_, still under the giant umbrella of the cargo ship above them, was moving out of the channel and into more open water.
+But the _Prospect_, still under the giant umbrella of the cargo ship above, was moving out of the channel and into more open water.
 Hemi could tell by the dispersing traffic that the main channel was much wider now -- miles wide.
 He also estimated that they would soon be passing the structures built at the furthest extent of Stilt City.

 [//]: # (### They drop to the bottom and try to hide along the continental shelf.)